devtut/generate/docs/python/descriptor.md

 ```

-We pick one of the values (frequency, in Hertz) as the =anchor,= i.e. the one that can be set with no conversion, and write a descriptor class for it:
+We pick one of the values (frequency, in Hertz) as the "anchor," i.e. the one that can be set with no conversion, and write a descriptor class for it:

 ```
 class Hertz(object):